 Table Manners Guide

-Dinner should be delayed no more than 15 to 20 minutes to accomodate a late guest's arrival.
+Dinner should be delayed no more than 15 to 20 minutes to accommodate a late guest's arrival.
 If a guest arrives late to a formal meal, a butler or maid receives them at the door with the hostess still seated.
 At an informal meal, the host answers the door and greets the latecomer, who makes a brief explanation to the hostess.
 When the latecomer is a gentleman, table manners dictate that the other men at the table remain seated.
 But, if the latecomer is a lady, as a courtesy, all the gentlemen rise and the man on her left helps her into her seat.

 Do not bring a cocktail glass to the dinner table.
 The glass crowds the place setting.
 In addition, the taste of spirits may counteract the flavor of wine served with the meal.
 Leave the cocktail glass in the room where cocktails are served.